Skip to content

 ...

 • In the BikeSystem class, implement the onReset() method called upon button press.
-In this implementation, set a volatile data member that registers the occurrence of the reset.
-The reason why it is necessary to use a volatile data member is explained below.
+In this implementation, register the press time and set an atomic data member that registers the occurrence of the reset.
+Optimally, the flag registering the existence of a reset should also be declared as volatile for reasons that are explained below.
+However, atomic functions do not expect volatile parameters and we may assume that wrong compiler optimizations will not happen in our case.

-• Modify the “BikeSystem::resetTask()method for checking the volatile data member and not calling theResetDevice::checkReset()` method any more.
+• Modify the “BikeSystem::resetTask()method for checking the atomic data member and not calling theResetDevice::checkReset()` method any more.

-Note that you must also modify the GearDevice and PedalDevice classes in a similar way for an event-driven implementation.
-Rather than polling for checking the joystick state at regular intervals, you must register an event handler using the different Joystick::setXXXCallback() methods.
-These classes register a private method as callbacks to the Joystick classes, for either changing the gear (GearDevice) or the pedal rotation speed (PedalDevice).
+Note that you must also modify the GearDevice and PedalDevice classes similarly for an event-driven implementation.
+Instead of polling to check the button state at regular intervals, register an event handler using the Button::fall() method.
+This will enable you to change the gear (GearDevice) or the pedal rotation speed (PedalDevice) without polling.

 Run the test program